lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The plaintext is the CBOR Sequence of the items ID_CRED_R and the CBOR encoded Signature_or_MAC_2, in this order (EAD_2 is empty).

-Note that since ID_CRED_R contains a single 'kid' parameter, i.e., ID_CRED_R = { 4 : kid_R }, only the byte string kid_R is conveyed in the plaintext encoded as a bstr_identifier. kid_R is encoded as the corresponding integer - 24, i.e. 0x05 = 5, 5 - 24 = -19, and -19 in CBOR encoding is equal to 0x32.
+Note that since ID_CRED_R contains a single 'kid' parameter, i.e., ID_CRED_R = { 4 : kid_R }, only the byte string kid_R is conveyed in the plaintext encoded as a bstr_identifier. kid_R is encoded as the corresponding integer - 24, i.e., 0x05 = 5, 5 - 24 = -19, and -19 in CBOR encoding is equal to 0x32.

 The plaintext is the following: